Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ## Redaction Report

 ### Redaction Agent Action Plan Summary
-This report outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project.
+This report outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.

 ### Step 1: Initial Assessment
 - Monitored target files for changes indicating sensitive information.